approov/quickstart-android-java-grpc/README.md

     ManagedChannel channel = ApproovChannelBuilder.forAddress(host, port).build();
 ```

-And Approov-enable remote procedure call stubs by adding an ApproovClientInterceptor which adds the `Approov-Token` header and may also substitute header values when using secrets protection:
+Add Approov enabled remote procedure call stubs by adding an `ApproovClientInterceptor` which adds the `Approov-Token` header and may also substitute header values when using secrets protection:

 ```Java
 import io.approov.service.grpc.ApproovClientInterceptor;